MALTS: Matching After Learning to Stretch: Experiments

 Figure~\ref{fig:lalonde_prune} illustrates how the matched groups were pruned.
 There was a clear visual separation between high-quality matched groups, which had low diameters, and low-quality matched groups, with larger diameters.

-\textbf{Model Interpretability:} One difference between MALTS and the other methods is that its solution can be described concisely: MALTS produces a total of seven numbers that define the distance metric.
+\textbf{Model Interpretability:} One difference between MALTS and the other methods is that its solution can be described concisely: MALTS produces a total of seven numbers that define the distance metric on the LaLonde data.
 The distribution of the learned distance metric values across folds is shown in Figure~\ref{fig:lalonde_prune}(a).
 Once the researcher has these seven numbers, along with the value of $k$ in $k$-nearest neighbors used to train MALTS, they know precisely which units should be matched.
-In contrast, causal forest and BART require a model whose size depends on the number of trees, where each tree is at least a couple of levels deep--in this case, 2000 trees and 150 trees, respectively.
+In contrast, causal forest and BART require a model whose size depends on the number of trees, where each tree is several levels deep--in this case, 2000 trees and 150 trees, respectively.

 \textbf{Interpretability of Matched Groups:} To examine the interpretability of MALTS' matched groups, we present two of the matched groups from MALTS for the observational Lalonde dataset in Table~\ref{tab:match-group-example}, corresponding to two ``query'' individuals in the dataset.
 Query 1 is a 22 year old with no income in 1975.
-We are able to construct a tight matched group for this individual (both in control and in treatment).
+MALTS was able to construct a tight matched group for this individual (both in control and in treatment).
 In contrast, Query 2 is a 42-year-old high-income individual without a degree, which is an extremely unlikely scenario, leading to a matched group with a very large diameter, which should probably not be used during analysis.
-Such granular analysis is not possible for regression methods like BART and matching methods like progostic score or propensity score matching.
-Table~\ref{tab:mg_prog} in Appendix~D shows an example matched group using prognostic score matching for unit-id-1 (MALTS produces high-quality matched group for this unit as shown in Table~\ref{tab:match-group-example}).
+Such granular analysis is not possible for regression methods like BART and matching methods like prognostic score or propensity score matching.

 This further highlights the troubleshooting capabilities of interpretable matching methods: by identifying units that are poorly matched, we know exactly which units to study in more detail.
-In this case, it is possible that the ``degree'' field might have a data error, which means it would be better not to match this unit and to potentially follow up on the veracity of their responses.
+In this case, it is possible that the ``degree'' field might have a data error, which means it would be better not to match this unit and to potentially follow up on the veracity of responses to the survey.